 #8: Read in the Magazines

-- All conference talks are printed in the May issue of the Liahona magazine.
-The November issue of the For the Strength of Youth and the Friend also contain conference messages and features.
+- All conference talks are printed in the May and November issues of the Liahona magazine.
+The May and November issues of the For the Strength of Youth and the Friend also contain conference messages and features.
 You can subscribe to automatically get an extra conference issue of the Liahona.

 - How to Prepare for General Conference